Wahid al-Balous: Life

 Al-Balous served as a policeman in the 1990s, though he left the position and became a religious figure.

 He was an opponent of Bashar al-Assad, Al-Nusra Front and the Islamic State (ISIS).
 He opposed the forced conscription of Druze into the Syrian army and allowed them to take refuge in his home.

 He and his supporters tore down an election tent, took away loudspeakers and took away a woman in the city of Suwayda on 4 April 2014, at an event held by the governor's office which was promoting the 2014 Syrian presidential election; it seemed as though the woman, who had been dancing with a portrait of Assad, was mentally disabled and may have been "coerced".

 He fought in the Battle of Dama, which took place in Dama in August 2014, alongside the regime against the Al-Nusra Front, though he turned against it after the battle.
 "Dozens" of Druze fighters died in the battle, including a brother of al-Balous.
 According to the Middle East Institute, the battle took place between Bedouins and Druze "popular committees."
 Following the battle, security officials attempted to detain young men for conscription, but "Druze sheikhs .... intervened by force" and prevented them from being taken.

 In January 2015, officers at an Air Force Intelligence Directorate checkpoint attempted to detain a young man for conscription, which led to al-Balous and his men attacking the checkpoint.
 The following month, Hammoud al-Hinnawi, Youssef Jarbou, and Hikmat al-Hijri, who act as Druze religious leaders in Syria, released "a statement disowning al-Balous", which was condemned by Walid Jumblatt, a Druze leader in Lebanon.

 Ali Mamlouk, the head of the National Security Bureau, visited the governorate and met with Ba'ath Party members and security officials; al-Balous' supporters met at his al-Mazraa home where, in response, al-Balous launched a fiery speech.
+Al-Balous stated that "We know about the decision of Ali Mamlouk and others to liquidate us.
+We say to them: do your worst."